 - To support the investigation of crime by gathering and presenting visual and audio evidence of an incident or crime or as part of brief of evidence presented to a court.

-Eastern Beaches Local Area Command will be established as the first site of the roll-out.
 Police will be trained in the use of the new technology and the new systems and processes will be implemented and tested.
-BWV cameras will be progressively rolled out to other Local Area Commands, Police Transport Command and the Public Order and Riot Squad.
+BWV cameras are currently being used by Eastern Suburbs, Kings Cross, Botany Bay and Kempsey Local Area Commands, Public Order & Riot Squad, Strike Force Raptor and Public Transport Command.
+Body-Worn Video will be progressively rolled out to other Local Area Commands.

 BWV cameras record high-definition wide view vision (150 degree field vision capture) and high quality audio.
 Cameras will be used to record officer interactions with the public in all environments in which they operate.

-The BWV footage is encrypted and securely stored on the camera.
-When the camera is downloaded, all footage on the camera is wiped once it has been transferred to the secure police database.
+The BWV content is encrypted and securely stored on the camera.
+When the camera is downloaded, all content on the camera is wiped once it has been transferred to the secure police database.

 The BWV camera has the capacity to take still photographs, record audio only and can operate in low-light situations.

-The camera can also stream live footage to police command positions which could prove very useful in some police operational situations.
+The camera can also stream live content to police command positions which could prove very useful in some police operational situations.

 Why are police using BWV?